OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:11

-When David got up in the morning,
+When David awoke in the morning,
-the word of the Lord came to the prophet Gad, David’s seer, saying,
+a message from the Lord came to the prophet Gad, David’s seer, saying,

 ## 2 Samuel 24:12